mitaiethics/mitaiethics.github.io/info.md

 ## Spring 2019

-Our regular meeting time for Spring 2019 will be Thursdays at 5pm, beginning Thurs Feb 21.
+Our regular meeting time for Spring 2019 will be Thursdays 4pm-6pm, beginning Thurs Feb 21.

 For more updated information, join [our mailing list](https://groups.mit.edu/webmoira/list/ai-ethics).